 Metaphors are a fundamental aspect of our everyday language use.
 Conceptual Metaphor Theory, as proposed by Lakoff and Johnson [21], suggests that metaphors not only enrich our linguistic expressions but also reflect our cognitive processes by mapping elements from a concrete or familiar source domain onto an abstract or complex target domain.
 This cognitive mechanism allows us to grasp and communicate intricate ideas more effectively.
-For instance, in the metaphor "I spent two days learning baking", the concrete notion of MONEY (source domain) is used to describe the abstract notion of TIME (target domain), implicating the idea that TIME IS MONEY and highlighting the value of time through the metaphor of financial expenditure.
+For instance, in the metaphor "I spent two days learning baking", the concrete notion of MONEY (source domain) is used to describe the abstract notion of TIME (target domain), implicating the idea that TIME IS MONEY3 and highlighting the value of time through the metaphor of financial expenditure.
 They argued that without metaphors like "magic, attraction, madness, union, nurturance", our understanding of LOVE would be incomplete.

 There are several reasons why metaphors are valuable for studying cognition.
 First, the distinctive patterns of conceptual mappings between source and target domains can reveal unique cognitive processes among individuals.
 Individuals may employ different metaphors to explain their unique cognitive perspectives on concepts.
 These distinct cognitive frameworks are likely shaped by personal experiences and cultural influences.
-Second, examining metaphorical expressions from everyday language provides higher ecological validity compared to traditional interview-based psychological assessments, as it captures how people
+Second, examining metaphorical expressions from everyday language provides higher ecological validity compared to traditional interview-based psychological assessments, as it captures how people naturally think and communicate in real-world contexts.
+Third, the advent of automated tools for metaphor processing facilitates large-scale cognitive studies, making it possible to analyze data from extensive corpora and derive insights that are more representative of broader populations [7].

-&lt;sup>7 In this work, the mapping relationship between a target and a source concept is represented as the form of "a target concept is a source concept.
+3 In this work, the mapping relationship between a target and a source concept is represented as the form of "a target concept is a source concept.